-Due to their super sweet personalities, serious smarts, and adorable, toothy grins, Golden Retrievers are a hugely popular breed in the United States.
-In fact, Golden Retrievers have snagged the third spot for most popular dogs in the USA for the last several years!
+Due to their super sweet personalities, serious smarts, and adorable, toothy grins, golden retrievers are a hugely popular breed in the United States.
+In fact, golden retrievers have snagged the third spot for most popular dogs in the United States for the last several years!

-Golden Retrievers were later brought to North America—sometime during the 1920s—where they became hugely popular for their beautiful looks and sweet personalities.
-Then, in 1925, they were officially recognized as a breed by the American Kennel Club.Continue to 3 of 10 below.
+Golden retrievers were later brought to North America—sometime during the 1920s—where they became hugely popular for their beautiful looks and sweet personalities.
+Then, in 1925, they were officially recognized as a breed by the American Kennel Club.Continue to 2 of 9 below.

 Golden Retrievers Aren't Just Golden